 Instructor: Walt Scadden

-Walter trained as a stonecutter at the Art Development Program for Youth at the Hartford, CT Wadsworth Atheneum.
-After serving in the U.S. Marines as a welder he retumed to his Irish heritage and Connecticut roots to open a blacksmith shop and work as a city firefighter.
+Walter trained as a stonecutter at the Art Development Program for Youth at the Wadsworth Atheneum in Hartford, Ct.
+After serving in the U.S. Marines as a welder, he retumed to his Irish heritage and Connecticut roots to open a blacksmith shop and work as a city firefighter.

-Walter studied at the John C. Campbell Folk School where he also taught for eight years.
-He demonstr ated at the second World Congress at Aachen, Germany and the ABANA Conferences in Birmingham, AL and St Louis, MO.
+Walter studied at the John C. Campbell Folk School, where he also taught for eight years.
+He demonstrated at the second World Congress at Aachen, Germany and the ABANA Conferences in Birmingham, Al., and St. Louis.

-Walter has taught at several colleges and technical schools, and is developing several research and development projects.
-His other interests include old tugboats, open wheel auto racing, wind tunnel, aerodynamic designs and he is the author of two books.
+Walter has taught at several colleges and technical schools, and is working on several research and development projects.
+His other interests include old tugboats, open wheel auto racing, wind tunnels, and aerodynamic designs.

 *My job is to create functional artwork, itself a contradiction in terms," Walter says.
 "To take a

 steel bar and forge it into an element of beauty excites me.
 When I can create an architectural

 piece that will reward the casual observer, when they take the time to look at it, gives me a great feeling of pride.
 This craft, practiced for thousands of years, still amazes those involved and those who admire it.
 I feel very fortunate to have been a part of it all."